Analyzing the Price-to-Earnings Ratio of Kingsoft Cloud Holdings Limited (KC) - News Heater

 KC’s Market Performance

-KC’s stock has fallen by -11.11% in the past week, with a monthly drop of -15.61% and a quarterly rise of 6.41%.
-The volatility ratio for the week is 5.39% while the volatility levels for the last 30 days are 7.26% for Kingsoft Cloud Holdings Limited The simple moving average for the last 20 days is -15.44% for KC’s stock, with a simple moving average of 6.27% for the last 200 days.
+Kingsoft Cloud Holdings Limited (KC) has experienced a -6.64% fall in stock performance for the past week, with a -22.51% drop in the past month, and a 6.53% rise in the past quarter.
+The volatility ratio for the week is 4.02%, and the volatility levels for the past 30 days are at 6.65% for KC.
+The simple moving average for the past 20 days is -16.90% for KC’s stock, with a -0.39% simple moving average for the past 200 days.

 Analysts’ Opinion of KC